Alexander Livingston of Callendar: Coup of 1439

 Livingston emerged as a major figure in Scottish history on 3 August 1439, aged c.
 64, when he arrested Joan Beaufort, the queen mother, and her second husband, James Stewart of Lorn, at Stirling Castle, as part of a coup against the queen mother's regency government.
 According to the contemporary Auchinleck chronicle, Livingston ordered Joan to be imprisoned in a room in the castle, while Stewart of Lorn and his brother were shackled in a dungeon.
 Livingston received the support of various noblemen, including James Douglas, Earl of Avandale, and William Crichton, for his arrest of the queen mother and her husband.
-Joan's arrest ended her attempts to govern Scotland on behalf of her nine-year-old son, James II of Scotland.
+Joan's arrest ended her attempts to govern Scotland on behalf of her nine-year-old son, James II.

 Livingston's coup against the queen mother culminated in a general council, held at Stirling the following month, that named him as guardian of James II for the duration of the king's legal minority.
 Livingston also gained custody of the king's sisters, all of whom were minors except for Margaret, the eldest.
 In a final humiliation, Joan was forced to surrender her annual pension of 4,000 merks to Livingston.
-A brief dispute ensued between Livingston and Crichton, who had now become Lord Chancellor of Scotland, when James II was seized from Livingston's custody during a hunting trip and taken to Edinburgh, where Crichton was influential.
-Despite this setback, Livingston was able to negotiate the king's return to his custody.
+A brief dispute ensued between Livingston and William Crichton, who had now become Lord Chancellor of Scotland, when Crichton seized James II from Livingston's custody during a hunting trip and took him to Edinburgh.
+Despite this setback, Livingston was able to negotiate with Crichton for the king's return to his custody.
 By the autumn of 1439, Livingston was serving on the regency council alongside Crichton, James Douglas, Earl of Avandale, and Avandale's great-nephew, William Douglas, 6th Earl of Douglas.